 - If you have 8–10 days: Add on Glacier National Park

 The nation’s eighth-largest park has five entry points, and all offer spectacular views on your journey.
-As you drive from Salt Lake to the park’s South entrance, the ride past the Grand Teton mountain range will have you itching to unpack your boots and get to climbing those awe-inspiring peaks.
+As you drive from Salt Lake to the park’s South Entrance, the ride past the Grand Teton mountain range will have you itching to unpack your boots and get to climbing the awe-inspiring peaks.
 It’s important to plan your Yellowstone trip with the seasons in mind.
 Most park roads close from November to mid-April, and its entrances can be hundreds of miles apart if your chosen route is out of commission.
-Consult the park’s seasons and operating hours so you can pack the most adventure into your trip.
+Consult the park’s seasons and operating hours so you can fit the most adventure into your trip.

 What to See and Do in Yellowstone

 With 2.2 million acres spanning Idaho, Montana and Wyoming, Yellowstone National Park is home to impressive sights like the bright, rainbow-colored Grand Prismatic Spring — the largest hot spring in the country — and the breathtaking Grand Canyon of the Yellowstone, on the Yellowstone River.
 If you’re new to national parks, Yellowstone offers ranger programs and guided tours to get your bearings and immerse yourself in the park’s history.

 A hiker’s paradise, Yellowstone offers more than 900 miles of trails.
 For an easy adventure, make the 5.4- to 6.7-mile trek along Fairy Falls Trail, which leads to the 200-foot waterfall known as Fairy Falls.
 The longer hike includes views of the Spray and Imperial geysers, two of the national park’s 500 active geysers.
 Don’t miss its most famous geyser, Old Faithful, which erupts like clockwork each day.
 To commune quietly with this landmark, head to the Upper Geyser Basin early in the morning before the crowds arrive.